 Here are a few ways to make your smoker hotter and, therefore, recover from a stall more quickly:

 - Use lump charcoal rather than briquette charcoal.

 - Adjust your smoker’s air vents so that they are completely open.

 - Position charcoal or wood in a stack rather than laying them flat on the bottom of your smoker.

-- Use high-quality, well-seasoned smoking chunks, such as those sold here at Cutting Edge Firewood.
+- Use high-quality, well-seasoned wood chunks for smoking, such as those sold here at Cutting Edge Firewood.

 Wrap Meat in Foil